plumvillage/newsletter/src/2024/en/articles/sr-tam-muoi--the-profound-silence-of-dharma-mountain.md

 In the hall there was a growing sense of having a lot of time and the space to just be.
 As the sun rose, we watched the changing display of light and color across the mountains.
 We enjoy.
 We hear the blackcaps sing “chuk, chuk, chuk” and nuthatches “ouiee, ouiee, ouiee,” greeting a new day.

 At the close of the midmorning session, a huge thunderstorm broke overhead.
 We all spontaneously lay down, allowing the driving rain, the wind, the thunder to resonate through our silent bodies.
 We surrendered to the Earth, to the rock beneath our backs.
 As suddenly, the storm passed.
-Torrents were spurting from the mountainside, trees were dripping… silence.
+Torrents were spurting from the mountainside, trees were dripping… Silence.
 A rainbow was stretching from mountain to mountain.

 The inner silence was growing, we were truly arriving.
 I felt gratitude and relief as my monastic sisters shared their enthusiasm and support.
-In the first of three dharma sharing circles the retreatants expressed their gratitude for this new opportunity to deepen their practice, even though it was challenging at times.
+In the first of three Dharma sharing circles the retreatants expressed their gratitude for this new opportunity to deepen their practice, even though it was challenging at times.

 ## Tuesday